FINRA Foundation Military Spouse Fellow Profiles

 Financial education has always been an important part of Andi's life.
-She holds a bachelor's degree in education with a minor in mathematics.
-In 1993, she started her own business, and she provided financial education to her employees during monthly meetings to help them stay financially stable.
+She holds a bachelor's degree in education with a minor in mathematics, and a master's degree in Human Resources: Marriage and Family Therapy.
+In 1993, she started her own business, and provided financial education to her employees during monthly meetings to help them stay financially stable.

 More recently, Andi has put her education degree to work helping military families manage their finances.
 "After buying my home with cash, I started writing articles and working with others in the Air Force to help them become more financially stable," she said.
 Andi's husband, Chris, is a colonel in the United States Air Force.

 Andi is always looking to do more.
 "I want to reach as many people as possible to educate them and help them save more, reduce debt and reach their financial goals," Andi said.
 She heard about the FINRA Foundation Military Spouse Fellowship Program through Air Force Crossroads and applied.